defold/doc/docs/en/manuals/extensions_best_practices.md

 Again, bear in mind that ABI incompatibilites may hinder you when using your extension in conjunction with other extensions or 3rd party libraries.

-Avoiding the (heavily tepmlated) STL libraries, also improves on our build times, and more importantly, the executable size.
+Avoiding the (heavily templated) STL libraries, also improves on our build times, and more importantly, the executable size.

 #### Strings